steliost03/Adversary-Control/README.md

 This simulation is based,and extends upon,the following papers: [Link](https://drive.google.com/drive/folders/0By-Hy-bcfIQSOUxsMUNGTHh5NnM?usp=sharing)

+### Convex Cone method

+This method is used when the expanding controller must force the state of the system through a specific facet of the desired operation area.
+In this case, the following procedure is followed :

+*

+*

+*

 ## How to run

 Before running, unzip the 'tbxmanager' folder.
 The 'tbxmanager' folder contains the MPT3 library.
 The simulation can then be executed by running the 'SIMULATION.m' file via MATLAB.
 The rest of the folders contain the definitions of the functions used by the simulation .

 ## Features

+* Default input data , for testing purposes.

+* Choice of 3 methods for expanding controller, in the covert case.

+* Option to show all candidate equilibrium points for expanding controller, in the covert case .

 ## Screenshots
 <img src="https://user-images.githubusercontent.com/20325266/30706674-cb454e08-9f01-11e7-98c9-21c9cfb597c6.jpg" width="49%"><img src ="https://user-images.githubusercontent.com/20325266/30706675-cc753234-9f01-11e7-919e-0a8e4f0d5d95.jpg" width="49%">